joshuanssato/joshuanssato.github.io/projects/highschool.md

 <img width="300px" class="rounded float-start pe-4" src="../img/header.jpg">

+## Overcoming Academic Hurdles: A Journey from Dislike to Triumph
-Reflecting on the early stages of my high school journey, I encountered academic challenges, beginning with GPAs of 2.2 and 2.7 during my freshman and sophomore years.
-Determined to carve a path of personal and academic growth, I embraced the ethos of hard work and dedication.
+Initial Struggles: Hatred for School and Skipping Classes In the early stages of my high school journey, I faced a formidable challenge as I harbored a strong dislike for school, leading to a tendency to skip classes and not turn in any schoolwork.
+This negative attitude was reflected in my academic performance, with initial GPAs of 2.2 and 2.5 during my freshman and sophomore years.
+The lack of engagement and motivation created a significant hurdle in my educational path.

-## Determination and Growth
-As a junior in college now, I can appreciate the transformative journey that unfolded during my high school years.
-The trials I faced served as catalysts for resilience and a deeper commitment to academic excellence.
-I navigated the complexities of coursework, engaged in enriching extracurricular activities, and sought mentorship to navigate the collegiate landscape.

-## Carrying Lessons to College
+## Catalysts for Change: Determination to Grow
-The evolution continued through my junior and senior years, where a holistic approach to learning became my guiding principle.
-Beyond the pursuit of grades, I immersed myself in diverse experiences that contributed to my personal and intellectual development.
-This included research projects, internships, and collaborative endeavors that broadened my perspectives.
+Realizing the need for change, I made a conscious decision to shift my mindset.
+Determined to carve a path of personal and academic growth, I began to embrace the mindset of hard work and dedication.
+This marked a shift in my approach, serving as a catalyst for resilience in the face of academic challenges.

+## Triumph in Adversity: A Noteworthy 3.7 GPA
-The culmination of these efforts materialized in a noteworthy 3.7 GPA by the end of my senior year.
-This accomplishment not only represents an academic triumph but also underscores the invaluable lessons learned and skills acquired.
-As I navigate my junior year in college, I carry the lessons from high school—lessons of perseverance, adaptability, and the pursuit of excellence—shaping my journey toward continued growth and success.
+The culmination of these efforts materialized in a noteworthy 3.7 GPA by the end of my senior year—an achievement that not only represents an academic triumph but also signifies a major shift in my attitude toward education.
+Overcoming the challenges of hating school and skipping classes, I emerged stronger, armed with a newfound commitment to academic achievement.

+Lifelong Lessons: Transformative Growth
+As I navigate my junior year in college, I carry with me the profound lessons learned during my transformation from disliking school to academic triumph.
+The experiences of hating school and skipping classes have become guiding principles of perseverance, adaptability, and continuous growth, shaping my journey toward continued success and personal development.